 See the flag wave against the darkness and even just for a moment, let yourself see it as the shining beacon of hope it is meant to be.

 Walk around and see a few by yourself, or book a tour and get the most out of your time.

-Check out what shows are coming to the Kennedy Center, the Hamilton, or the Capital One Center.
+Some of the main venues are Kennedy Center, the Hamilton, and the Capital One Center.